 We decided to have a rest over there while enjoying the scenery.
 As soon as we put the car on the side of the road, the girls picked up the provisions and descending down to the beach, while I helped Heinz parking the car.

-When helping Heinz parking the car, I found one unusual way of assisting him.
-While most of the time, I would simply wave my hand to signal the driver to reverse, before giving hand signal to stop, in Heinz case he asked me to mimic the distance between the rear bumper and the wall with my hand.
+When helping to park the car, Heinz taught me one unusual way to assist him.
+While most of the time, I would simply wave my hand to signal the driver to reverse, before giving hand signal to stop, in here he asked me to mimic the distance between the rear bumper and the wall with my hand.
 Highly unusual, but probably accurate, and that was the only occasion where I’ve ever done that.

 We descended down into the beach, where the girls were already in their bikini and revealing the curves of their body.
-Denise wore two piece white and blue bikinis, while Maria wore orange bikini of similar design.
+Denise wore two piece white and blue bikinis which revealing her curvature body and fair skin, while Maria wore orange bikini of similar design.
 On the other hand, while the Swiss wore appropriate outfit for the beach, my attire was actually more suited to snowy winter: dark blue jeans, big jacket, jogging shoes, and hat.
 My outfit was definitely contrasting with the Swiss and out of place for going out in the beach at around this time of the year!

 Since I do not enjoy staying under the sun for long, I decided to go back to car park to be under the shade.
 While in the car park, I looked around the area.
 The place is incredibly quiet.
 There are occasional bicycles that passed by, but none seem to stop.
-Just across the street, there is a public toilet.
+Just across the car park, there is a public toilet.
 Although it is located in secluded area, the toilet is incredibly clean and well maintained with very little sign of vandalism.
 There is even a public phone too.
-I did tried to make phone call to back home, and I was quite amazed that it was very clear and reliable phone.
+I did tried to make phone call to Indonesia, and I was quite amazed that the phone have clear and crisp sound.

-Once completing the phone call, I return back to my Swiss friends.
+Upon completing the phone call, I return back to my Swiss friends.
 They are still sleeping and enjoying the sun.
 I sat on the sand, and enjoying the scenery.
 While marveling the scenery, Heinz suddenly woke up.
 He asked me to take off my clothes and enjoy the sea.
-Well, at that time I wasn’t really in mood of dipping into the sea.
+Well, at that time I wasn’t really in mood of dipping into the sea, so I politely refused his offer.

 The weather might be cold by my standard, but I obviously have misjudged the weather.
 Sign of warmer weather is already apparent.
 Several insects that would normally turn up during hot weather began to spring to life.
 They made lot of noise around us.
-Some even tries to bite Heinz, but he warded that off.
-Also the seagulls began to disappear.
+Some even tries to bite Heinz, but he repelled that.

 After they had enough of sunbathing, they decided to have some fun by swimming in the water.
 Maria and Denise seem to enjoy splashing into the waves.
 It must have been really fun.
 I would love to join, but alas I didn’t have spare clothing with me.
 My appearance looked really out of place in the beach.

 Once the Swiss dressed up back to their traveling clothes, we resume our journey again.
 This time we’re heading to Dunsborough area to look for accommodation.
 Back then, Dunsborough was a backwater town with some budget motels and caravan parks.
-Despite the fact that it was already a famous tourist destination, no fancy hotels existed in the area.
+Despite the fact that it was already an established tourist destination, no fancy hotels existed in the area.

-We travel through the coastline in Margaret River, when we suddenly came across the scene of spectacular sunset.
+We travel through the coastline in Margaret River, when we suddenly came across the scene of a very beautiful and windy beach.
 We decided to stop by in one beach to see this beautiful scenery.
-Upon parking the car, we walked into the beach to see the sunset.
+Upon parking the car, we walked into the beach to see it.

 After the sun disappeared under the horizon, we resume our journey to look for lodging for tonight.
 We did browse for some accommodations, although most of the time it was Heinz and Maria who would come down and see the places.
 Eventually, we decided to settle down in a motel located in an open space near the town (it was either Yallingup Beach Holiday Park or Four Seasons Holiday Park).